yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

 ## Potential Insights
 - Average Salary of each type of data professional.
 - Which countries pay data professionals best.
-- How much experience affects salary
+- How much experience affects salary.
-- Most popular primary database
+- Most popular primary database.
 - Average team size for each job type.
 - How much educational background affects salary